 I am in no way an expert, and know that just about everyone who bakes will have their own fair share of decorating techniques.

 I too, have used the ideas and techniques of other well-known cake artists, but applied and made those skills my own.
 Therefore, in this post I would like to share a list of my most used cake art decorating techniques for you, to adapt and to make your own as well.

-In my previous post, I had mentioned piping and stated that my favourite was the Lambeth technique.
+In my previous post, I had mentioned piping and stated that my favorite was the Lambeth technique.
 Despite this, I have to say, piping isn’t one of my strongest decorating skills and like I said, am still developing in this cake art form.

 Piping, is a technique that requires great patience and focus.
 Once you decide to pipe your decorations, it is too late to change your mind (this is speaking from experience).

 Unlike painting and smudging, the iced covering may not look so good after you try to wipe it off, should you decide mid way to change your decoration medium.
 If you do, you may need to gather your wit about you and become very resourceful.